karolinatrojanek/WorldNewsAPI/documentation.md

 ## API Authentication

-All endpoints require authentication, they expect the API key to be provided as a query parameter named `apikey`.
-All requests made to the API must hold a custom HTTP header named "apikey".
-Implementation differs with each programming language.
-Below are some samples.
-All API requests must be made over HTTPS.
-Calls made over plain HTTP will fail.
-API requests without authentication will also fail.
+All requests made to the API must hold a custom HTTP header named "apikey". (true) All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail. (fail) API requests without authentication will also fail. (true)